Madrid–Barajas Airport: Development since the 2000s

 The new terminals and runways were completed in 2004, but were not in service until 5 February 2006.

 Terminal 4, designed by Antonio Lamela, Richard Rogers and Luis Vidal, (winning team of the 2006 Stirling Prize) and TPS Engineers, (winning team of the 2006 IStructE Award for Commercial Structures) was built by Ferrovial and inaugurated on 5 February 2006.
 Terminal 4 is one of the world's largest airport terminals in terms of area, with 760,000 square meters (8,180,572 square feet) in separate landside and airside structures.
 It consists of a main building, T4 (470000 m2) and a satellite building, T4S (290000 m2), which are approximately 2 km apart.
 The new Terminal 4 is designed to give passengers a stress-free start to their journey.
 This is managed through careful use of illumination, with glass panes instead of walls and numerous skylights which allow natural light into the structure.
 With this new addition, Barajas is designed to handle 70 million passengers annually.

 During the construction of Terminal 4, two more runways (15L/33R and 18L/36R) were constructed to aid in the flow of air traffic arriving and departing from Barajas.
 These runways were officially inaugurated on 5 February 2006 (together with the terminals), but had already been used on several occasions beforehand to test flight and air traffic manoeuvres.
 Thus, Barajas came to have four runways: two on a north–south axis and parallel to each other (separated by 1.3 km) and two on a northwest–southeast axis (and separated by 1.9 km).
 This allowed simultaneous takeoffs and landings into the airport, allowing 120 operations an hour (one takeoff or landing every 30 seconds).

-The interior of the S Terminal includes high ceilings, wood ceiling coverings and large windows.
+The interior of Terminal 4 includes high ceilings, wood ceiling coverings and large windows.

 Terminals 1, 2 and 3 are adjacent terminals that are home to SkyTeam and Star Alliance airlines.
 Terminal 4 is home to Iberia, its franchise Air Nostrum and all Oneworld partner airlines.
 Gate numbers are continuous in terminals 1, 2 and 3 (A1 to E89), but are separately numbered in terminal 4 (H, J, K and M, R, S, U in satellite building).

-The Madrid–Barcelona air shuttle service, known as the "Puente Aéreo" (in Spanish), literally called "Air Bridge", used to be the busiest route between two EU airports with 55 daily flights in 2012.
+The Madrid–Barcelona air shuttle service, known as the "Puente Aéreo" (in Spanish), literally called "Air Bridge", used to be the world's busiest with 971 flights per week in 2007.
 The schedule has been reduced since the February 2008 opening of the Madrid–Barcelona high-speed rail line which covers the distance in 2 1/2 hours.
 Subsequently, the route has been overtaken by London-Dublin and Paris-Toulouse.